-The students in this class will be given the opportunity to practice with school-approved speed-building material a minimum of 1 hour per day outside of the regular class time.
-Additionally, students are expected to do the following:
+The students in this class will be given the opportunity to practice with school-approved speed-building material a minimum of 1 hour per day outside of the regular class time in addition to the following:

 - 1. Read material to improve vocabulary, spelling, and word usage,

 - 2. Required non-tested transcription,

 - 3. Court observation, and

 - 4. Dictionary building.